cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-vacuum.md

 For append-optimized tables, `VACUUM` requires enough available disk space to accommodate the new segment file during the `VACUUM` process.
 If the ratio of hidden rows to total rows in a segment file is less than a threshold value (10, by default), the segment file is not compacted.
 The threshold value can be configured with the `gp_appendonly_compaction_threshold` server configuration parameter. `VACUUM FULL` ignores the threshold and rewrites the segment file regardless of the ratio. `VACUUM` can be deactivated for append-optimized tables using the `gp_appendonly_compaction` server configuration parameter.
 See Server Configuration Parameters for information about the server configuration parameters.

 If a concurrent serializable transaction is detected when an append-optimized table is being vacuumed, the current and subsequent segment files are not compacted.
 If a segment file has been compacted but a concurrent serializable transaction is detected in the transaction that drops the original segment file, the drop is skipped.
 This could leave one or two segment files in an "awaiting drop" state after the vacuum has completed.

-For more information about concurrency control in Cloudberry Database, see "Routine System Maintenance Tasks" in *Cloudberry Database Administrator Guide*.

 ## Examples